Learning Bayesian Networks from Incomplete Data with the Node-Average Likelihood: Computational Experiments

 \section{Computational Experiments}

-We now assess the structural accuracy and the computational efficiency of NAL with a simulation study both to confirm the results presented in Section \ref{sec:theorems} and to independently validate those originally presented in Balov \cite{balov}.
-Firstly, in Section \ref{sec:known-order} we use exact learning to learn DAGs given a known topological ordering of the nodes and a fixed maximum number of parents in order to confirm consistency.
-Secondly, in Section \ref{sec:unknown-order} we learn DAGs using tabu search and without assuming that the topological ordering is known.
-Besides the accuracy of the learned DAGs, we investigate how different choices of $\lambda_n$ impact the speed of structure learning.
-Finally, in Section \ref{sec:em-comparison} we investigate the claim by Balov \cite{balov} that NAL is an efficient alternative to Structural EM since it learns DAGs with comparable accuracy in less time.
+Finally, we assess the structural accuracy and the computational efficiency of NAL with a simulation study: our aims are to confirm the results presented in Section \ref{sec:theorems} and to independently validate those originally presented in Balov \cite{balov}.
+Firstly, we confirm consistency using exact learning given a known topological ordering of the nodes and a fixed maximum number of parents in Section \ref{sec:known-order}.
+Secondly, we learn DAGs using tabu search and without conditioning on a topological ordering in Section \ref{sec:unknown-order}.
+Besides the accuracy of the learned DAGs, we explore how different choices of $\lambda_n$ impact the speed of structure learning.
+Thirdly, we investigate the claim by Balov \cite{balov} that NAL is an efficient alternative to Structural EM in Section \ref{sec:em-comparison}.

+For these purposes, we use three reference BNs from the Bayesian network repository \cite{bnrepo}: one discrete BN (ALARM), one GBN (ECOLI70) and one CGBN (SANGIOVESE).
+Their characteristics are summarised in Table \ref{tab:ref}.
+Of the 14 continuous nodes of SANGIOVESE, 4 follow a conditional Gaussian distribution, while the remaining 10 nodes do not have any discrete parent and follow a Gaussian distribution.